joakimbeng/katalog/README.md

 ### `GET /nginx`

-Outputs an Nginx configuration file with reverse proxy configurations for the catalog's virtual hosts, according to each container's `VHOSTNAME` environment variable.
+Outputs an Nginx configuration file with reverse proxy configurations for the catalog's virtual hosts, according to each container's `KATALOG_VHOSTS` environment variable.

 ### `GET /value`